claus-codes/tutorials/README.md

 ```
 Some of the basic functionality in the `Math` object includes functions for rounding numbers.

+[`Math.floor()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/floor) returns the value of a number rounded down, [`Math.round()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/round) returns the value of a number rounded to the nearest integer and [`Math.ceil()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/ceil) returns a value of a number rounded up.

 ```js
 console.log(Math.random());
 console.log(Math.random());
 console.log(Math.random());
 ```
-Sometimes randomness is a desired feature of a program. `Math.random()` returns a new random `Number` value each time the function is called.
+Sometimes randomness is a desired feature of a program. [`Math.random()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random) returns a new random `Number` value each time the function is called.
 The returned value is a fractional value between `0.0` an `1.0`.

 ### Summary